quipucords/quipucords/docs/source/man.rst

 ``--disabled-optional-products=products_list``

   Optional.
-The product inspection exclusion.
 Contains the list of products to exclude from inspection.
-Valid values are jboss_eap, jboss_fuse, and jboss_brms.
+Valid values are ``jboss_eap``, ``jboss_fuse``, and ``jboss_brms``.

 ``--enabled-ext-product-search=products_list``

   Optional.
-The list of products to include for extended product search.
-Valid values are jboss_eap, jboss_fuse, and jboss_brms.
+Contains the list of products to include for the extended product search.
+Extended product search is used to find products that might be installed in nondefault locations.
+Valid values are ``jboss_eap``, ``jboss_fuse``, and ``jboss_brms``.

 ``--ext-product-search-dirs=search_dirs_list``

   Optional.
-A list of fully-qualified paths to search for extended product search.
+Contains a list of absolute paths of directories to search with the extended product search.
+This option uses the provided list of directories to search for the presence of Red Hat JBoss Enterprise Application Platform (EAP), Red Hat JBoss Fuse, and Red Hat Decision Manager (formerly Red Hat JBoss BRMS).

 The information in a scan might change as the structure of the network changes.
 Use the ``qpc scan edit`` command to edit an existing scan to accommodate those changes.